Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-versioning-NerdBankGitVersion.md

 ## .NET Assemblies

-The package integrates in the build process and stamps the versionnumber into the assemblies.
-It works with [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and uses the Major and Minor numbers for the assemblyVersion, a git height calculated Patch number and can use a git hash or a calculated ineger from the git hash as Revision number.
+The package integrates in the build process and stamps the version number into the assemblies.
+It works with [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and uses the Major and Minor numbers for the assemblyVersion, a git height calculated Patch number and can use a git hash or a calculated integer from the git hash as Revision number.
 The tool would work with prerelease version suffixes, too.

 ```csharp
 [assembly: System.Reflection.AssemblyVersion("1.0")]